tgross35/mariadb-udf-blog/rust-udf-blog.md

 Now that we have our basic structure, let's take a look at how to get some results.

 The main goal of our `init` function is to validate arguments.
-Let's look at the result then break it down:
+Let's look at the implementation then break it down:

 ```rust,skt-impl
 fn init(_cfg: &UdfCfg<Init>, args: &ArgList<Init>) -> Result<Self, String> {